TISUnion/PrimeBackup/docs/config.md

 #### source_root

-The root directory where the backup / restore operations happen
+The source root directory from which files are read when creating a backup

 Usually this should be the same as the server [working_directory](https://mcdreforged.readthedocs.io/en/latest/configuration.html#working-directory) option of MCDR, i.e. the `server` directory by default